 DIY Microphone Isolation Shield – An Easy Guide To DIY Mic Shield

-We all know, how costly the music gears have become these days.
+We all know, how costly music gears have become these days.
 Being on a budget and also in a need to buy Essential things for your home studio for recording purposes, it becomes difficult to purchase them all.
 In such a case, you can use DIY Microphone Isolation Shield(DIY Mic Shield).
-It is going to help you save some bucks that you can use somewhere else in your gears.
+It is going to help you save some bucks that you can use somewhere else in your gear.

 CREATE MIX YOU CAN FEEL PROUD OF